Adaptive double-phase Rudin--Osher--Fatemi denoising model: Conclusions

 Our results also suggest that using the ROF minimizer to construct the regularizer instead of the mollified input might improve the performance of other adaptive models.
 Moreover, it seems likely that using the Huber-TV integrand in place of the TV integrand as the basis of the adaptive regularizer could yield better results.
 We leave testing these ideas to possible future work.

+{\bf \flushleft Acknowledgments.} {The authors would like to express their sincere gratitude to the anonymous reviewers for their helpful comments and suggestions.}

-{\bf \flushleft Acknowledgments.} The first author would like to thank Ilaria Perugia and Monica Nonino for helpful discussions.
+The first author would like to thank Ilaria Perugia and Monica Nonino for helpful discussions.

-The used test images are: \begin{itemize} \item 'carygrant': a frame with the actor Cary Grant from the film \emph{His Girl Friday} (1940); in public domain in the US since 2024 \cite{wikicary}; \item 'girlface': a classical test image, presumed public domain; \item 'schnitzel': a photograph of a Wiener schnitzel with lemon, lamb's lettuce and potato salad, and cranberries; taken by M{\L}, public domain; \item 'peppers': a classical test image, presumed public domain. \end{itemize} All images were 512x512 px.
+The test images {used in Section \ref{sec:qual}} are: \begin{itemize} \item 'carygrant': a frame with the actor Cary Grant from the film \emph{His Girl Friday} (1940); in public domain in the US since 2024 \cite{wikicary}; \item 'girlface': a classical test image, presumed public domain; \item 'schnitzel': a photograph of a Wiener schnitzel with lemon, lamb's lettuce and potato salad, and cranberries; taken by M{\L}, public domain. \end{itemize} 512x512 px versions of the images were used.